 - The descriptions for the

-fields on projects and phases have been improved to reflect that these dates can be set using create and update operations, and the response values may be calculated based on the dates of the associated phases, milestones, allocations, and logged time.
+start_dateandend_datefields on projects and phases have been improved to reflect that these dates can be set using create and update operations, and the response values may be calculated based on the dates of the associated phases, milestones, allocations, and logged time.

 December 2024